KAR Capital Growth Series

 Mr. Armbruster earned a B.A. in business economics, with a minor in accounting, from the University of California, Los Angeles.
 He is a CFA® charterholder and is a member of the CFA Society of Los Angeles.
-He began working in the investment industry since 2004.
+He began working in the investment industry in 2004.

 Searches for quality large-cap growth companies with solid balance sheets, consistent growth, and market dominant business models